shipei-zeng/dfvad/README.md

 devtools::install_github("shipei-zeng/dfvad")
 ```

-If warning messages show that the URL cannot be opened, please set the
+If error messages show that the URL cannot be opened, please set the
 download option before installing it.

 ``` r
 options(download.file.method = "libcurl")
 ```

+If error messages show that schannel failed to receive handshake, please
+delete the previous package before updating it.

 It has also been uploaded to the CRAN repository, which can be
 downloaded using: